Freezing Clothes – Does This Laundry Technique Really Work?

 The same goes for things that you wear really close to your body, such as knickers, boxer shorts or trunks, and socks.
 And for clothes that you’ve gotten particularly sweaty in – such as gym or sports gear – again, the freezer will not help you.
 Those sweaty shorts are a job for the washing machine.

-The freezer is best for the odd item that isn’t dirty but could do with a little refresh in between washes.
+I would say that the freezer is best for the odd item that isn’t dirty but could do with a little refresh in between washes.
 Think a pair of jeans, a jumper or a cardigan you’ve been wearing over the top of a T-shirt.
 Or something you’ve worn that isn’t dirty but has taken on cooking or smoke smells.
 Basically, anything that is visibly clean and you haven’t gotten particularly sweaty in is a good candidate for the freezer.

 Should You Wet Your Clothes First?